Moremar/tuto-angular/README.txt

   const factory = this.componentFactoryResolver.resolveComponentFactory(MyComponent);

 This factory needs to know where to create the component, which is given by a view container ref.
-It is obtained by creating a directive, inject in it the "ViewContainerRef" and make it a public porperty of the directive.
+It is obtained by creating a directive, inject in it the "ViewContainerRef" and make it a public property of the directive.
 Doing so, we can set this property to a <ng-template> in the HTML and access its view container ref to create the component here.

 @Directive({
   selector: '[appPlaceholder]'